 poner en orden

-It took four hours to clear up after the party.
+It took four hours to clear up after the

 COME ACROSS